Wang-lab-UCSD/TIP-RA-CS/README.md

 Run Analysis Notebooks
 -	For each notebook in directory: ~/Code/
-  - Launch the notebook as described above
+  - Launch the notebook
     - Select the appropriate conda environment
-    - Note: All notebooks EXCEPT ~/Code/06.DMG_reactome.ipynb use jupyter_TIP-RA-CS.yml
+      - All notebooks EXCEPT ~/Code/06.DMG_reactome.ipynb use jupyter_TIP-RA-CS.yml
       - For ~/Code/06.DMG_reactome.ipynb use ~/Code/jupyter_reactome.yml
 - Change the filepath of the project_master_dir to the appropriate location on your system
 - Run all cells
 -	Repeat for each additional notebook in directory: ~/Code/